10205501431/10205501431.github.io/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: Why you'd want to go on a date with me
+subtitle: My self introduction
 ---

-My name is Inigo Montoya.
-I have the following qualities:

-- I rock a great mustache
-- I'm extremely loyal to my family
+My name is jiayi Hou and you can call me Joe as well.

+I have equipped with such skills:

+- Python
+- SQL
+- C++

+I also have talented in :
+- Data analytics
+- Business analytics
+- risk management

 What else do you need?